-Long-term (91 day) radon testing is still necessary to determine if additional mitigation steps are required to reduce the radon levels in a new home.
+Long-term (91 day) radon testing is necessary to determine still if mitigation additional steps are required to reduce the radon levels in a new home.

 Radon gas levels are reduced the most by installing a radon mitigation system.
 Research shows that certified radon professionals can reduce levels by over 90%.
 Other steps, such as increasing ventilation and sealing cracks, can help in the short-term but are less effective.